VyperCore/bucket/docs/coverpoints.md

 ---
 ### Passing the coverpoint extra arguments

 If you wish to create a coverpoint which relies on other data (such as a pre-processed list of instruction names, etc), then further arguments can be provided.
-These should all be placed before `super().__init_()` if you want them to be accessible to the `setup()` method.
+Any variables added to `self` should all be placed before `super().__init_()` if you want them to be accessible to the `setup()` method.

 The example below shows instancing the same coverpoint twice with different names.
 These extra parameters could come from automatically generated lists which split up the original data into smaller groups.
 ```Python